ViralSeq/viral_seq/README.md

   3. The conflict seems to be resovled.
 It was from a combination of using `!` as a function for factorial and the gem name `viral_seq`. @_@

 ## Updates

+### Version 1.2.1-05172021

+  1. Added a function in R to check and install missing R packages for `tcs_sdrm` pipeline.

 ### Version 1.2.0-05102021